The Hidden Profit Dealers Don't Want You to Know: Holdback

 Well, not only could that dealer stay in business, they were probably making a killing on their vehicles - even when selling them at invoice price.

 A dealer could run a highly profitable operation simply off the holdback they receive.
-Although not all manufacturers offer holdback, most do and here is what each one currently offers:
+Although not all manufacturers offer holdback, most do and here is what each one is estimated to offer:

 Make | Holdback Amount |